 Last Sunday, a bunch of friends came to visit and it’s not easy to feed 5 guys.
-You take them for some roadside snacks but that becomes appetiser.
-Have a late lunch and in about 3 hours, it’s time for dinner.
+You take them for some roadside snacks and it is only appetiser.
+Despite having a late lunch, it’s time for dinner in 3 hours.
 So I took them to Red Rock, one of the rising stars in new age Japanese cuisine.
 It has apparently gained popularity and appeared on both the internet and local TV programmes.
-The queues are always long and winding, we’ve got to give it a try!
+The queues are always long and winding.
+If the queues do not die, we’ve got to give it a try!

 This is a normal size beef bowl, priced at 788 yen before taxes (850 yen tax incl.).
-As I’ve said we’re eating with 5 guys so it’s a beef bowl each + steak (in the background) to share.
+This is just right for the average women but we’re feeding 5 guys so it’s a bowl each + steak (in the background) to share.

 *You can also opt for a L size beef bowl that gives you more beef.

-Today, after a week of moving, packing and unpacking, I’ve decided I need some energy boost so I went again for lunch.
-Unfortunately, the queues were long and I was rushing for time so I opted for the usual beef bowl and… I felt so unfortunate after my meal.
+Today, after a week of moving, packing and unpacking, I decided that I need an energy boost so I went there again for lunch.
+Unfortunately, the queues were long and I was rushing for time so I opted for the usual beef bowl at one of the fast food chains and… I felt so unfortunate after my meal.
 It’s still an okay beef bowl but after having tried Red Rock, one does not go back to the usual beef bowl.
 That’s how good Red Rock is.

-I have to have it so I came back again at dinner time and I was lucky there were no queues.
+I had to have it so I came back again at dinner time.

 Oh, look at my little mountain of beef as they reach for the sun~ I’m going to call it the Mt.
 Beef Fuji.